English – Key Stage 3 Integrated Pathway

 The Integrated Pathway is the most usual route at Key Stage 2 and 3 for students who are assessed as working between P3 and P8.

-The curriculum’s aim was to provide an holistic programme which enables these students to reach their full potential by integrating their therapeutic and academic needs in the classroom.
-This pathway includes:
+The curriculum provides an holistic programme which enables these students to reach their full potential by integrating their therapeutic and academic needs in the classroom.
+It includes:

-- flexible teaching arrangements allowing the class teacher to plan an appropriate curriculum
+- flexible teaching arrangements allowing the class to plan an appropriate curriculum

 - provision of tactile and kinaesthetic materials to aid experiential and multi-sensory learning

 - adaptations to the physical environment of the classroom including equipment, low vision aids, furniture and seating

 - access to alternative and augmentative forms of communication, particularly the use of Picture Communication Symbols (PCS)

 - regular and frequent access to specialist support, e.g. visual impairment advisor, symbols co-ordinator, physiotherapist

 The curriculum is delivered, assessed and reported on in the following areas – Communication, Language and Literacy; Mathematical Development; Knowledge and Understanding of the World; Physical Development; Creative Development; and Personal, Social and Emotional Development – and is designed to incorporate the five Every Child Matters outcomes.
 As such, it provides a framework for educational and physical progress and social well-being, alongside promoting skills such as turn-taking and choice-making, which can be applied in real-life situations outside of the classroom.